How to Get Rid of Thistle Weeds for Good

 - Plant prolifically.
 Thistle seedlings germinate in empty, unshaded soil.
-Pulling them may leave a portion of root behind, which will re-sprout in time.
+Pulling them may leave a portion of the root behind, which will re-sprout in time.
 In your flower or vegetable garden, plant densely around the thistle.
 As your chosen plants mature, their shade ultimately weakens and kills the sun-loving baby thistle weeds.

 - Cover it.
 Mulch eliminates thistle seed germination and smothers new plants.
 Use it around new plants as they gain size, and cover vacant soil.
-Use this mulch guide to decide what’s best for your garden.

 - Snip smart.
-In lawns, snip small thistle at the soil level.
+In lawns, snip small thistles at the soil level.
 While mowing prevents it from maturing, it does not kill it.
 Snipping must be done regularly to eventually weaken and kill the small plant.
 (This is for the random thistle, not a large infestation.)